briandrum/codes.forchagrin.com/_chapters/chapter-517-gambling.md

     4. _(4)_ Except as otherwise provided in subsection (c)(4) of this section, conduct more than three bingo sessions in any seven-day period.
-A volunteer firefighter’s organization or a volunteer rescue service organization that conducts not more than five bingo sessions in a calendar year may conduct more than three bingo sessions in a seven-day period after notifying the Attorney General when it will conduct the sessions;
+A volunteer firefighter's organization or a volunteer rescue service organization that conducts not more than five bingo sessions in a calendar year may conduct more than three bingo sessions in a seven-day period after notifying the Attorney General when it will conduct the sessions;

     5. _(5)_ Pay out more than six thousand dollars ($6,000) in prizes for bingo games described in Section 517.01(o)(1) during any bingo session that is conducted by the charitable organization.
-“Prizes” does not include awards from the conduct of instant bingo;
+"Prizes" does not include awards from the conduct of instant bingo;

     6. _(6)_ Conduct a bingo session at any time during the eight-hour period